 What we've seen with assertiveness, is that it is often seen as a single form of behaviour: just say no, stand your ground, be a broken record - all quite difficult if you are truly unassertive, or in our jargon - simply too nice for your own good.
 The concept of asserting yourself, (getting your voice heard, being understood, being taken into account, getting your own way) needs to be broadened to include all forms of behaviour.
 It can include humour, submission, irresponsibility, manipulation, playfulness, aggressiveness, etc.

 The key point here is that the behaviour - nice, not-nice, nasty - is chosen.
-We emphasise the word key, because until people are able to choose behaviour that's free from the limiting effects of their fear of possible consequences, they will not be able to act no matter how well they are taught to be assertive.
+We emphasise the word key because until people are able to choose behaviour that's free from the limiting effects of their fear of possible consequences, they will not be able to act no matter how well they are taught to be assertive.
 They will still feel overwhelmed in difficult situations.

 It needs to be acknowledged that the strong feelings associated with changing behaviour are real and valid.
 Once people do that, then these (usually difficult) feelings can be looked upon as a good thing, a sign that something new is happening.
-At this point people can start to 'choose' to have these feelings rather than having to endure them or trying to pretend they are not happening.
+At this point, people can start to 'choose' to have these feelings rather than having to endure them or trying to pretend they are not happening.

 The idea of choice is very important.
-If people feel they have real choice about how they behave, they start to realise that it can be OK to put up with something they don't like.
+If people feel they have a real choice about how they behave, they start to realise that it can be OK to put up with something they don't like.
 They can choose it because they want to; it is to their advantage.
 They then avoid the disempowering tyranny of always having to assert themselves.
-(Which is almost as bad as feeling you always have to be compliant or nice.)
+(Which is almost as bad as the feeling you always have to be compliant or nice.)

 Many people think that in order to be assertive, you need to ignore what you are feeling and just 'stand your ground'.
 In fact, you ignore those feelings at your peril.